CHIME/FRB Catalog 1 results: statistical cross-correlations with large-scale structure: Summary and conclusions

 We have phrased this conclusion as a qualitative statement (``order-one fraction''), since it is difficult to assign a quantitative upper bound to $\tilde\eta$.
 This issue is a limitation of measuring FRB-galaxy correlations in the one-halo regime, where the FRB redshift distribution always appears multiplied by a linking factor $\tilde\eta$.
 Future CHIME/FRB catalogs should contain enough FRBs to detect the FRB-galaxy correlation on two-halo scales ($\ell \sim 100$)~\citep{Rafiei-Ravandi:2020aa}, which will help break this degeneracy.

 We find statistical evidence for a population of FRBs with large host DMs, on the order of $\Dh \sim 400$ \pcc.
-More precisely, we detect a nonzero correlation between FRBs with DM $\ge 785$ \pcc (after subtracting the YWM16 estimate of the Milky Way DM), and galaxies at $z \sim 0.4$, where the IGM contribution to the DM is $\Di(z) \sim 360$ \pcc.
+More precisely, we detect a nonzero correlation between FRBs with DM $\ge 785$ \pcc\ (after subtracting the YWM16 estimate of the Milky Way DM) and galaxies at $z \sim 0.4$, where the IGM contribution to the DM is $\Di(z) \sim 360$ \pcc.

 This may appear to be in tension with direct host galaxy associations.
 At the time of this writing, 14 FRBs have been localized to host galaxies, all of which have $\Dh \lesssim 200$ \pcc.
-However, FRBs with DM $\ge 785$ \pcc are presently uncommon, and our FRB-galaxy correlation result must be interpreted carefully.
+However, FRBs with DM $\ge 785$ \pcc\ are currently uncommon, and our FRB-galaxy correlation result must be interpreted carefully.
 It implies that an order-one fraction of high-DM FRBs are at redshift $z \sim 0.4$ in CHIME/FRB, but it does not imply that an order-one fraction of FRBs at redshift $z \sim 0.4$ have high DM.
 These statements are actually consistent with the direct associations.
-Since there is presently only one direct association with YMW16-subtracted DM $\ge 785$ \pcc, one cannot currently rule out the possibility that an order-one fraction of high-DM FRBs are at $z \sim 0.4$.
+Since there is currently only one direct association with YMW16-subtracted DM $\ge 785$ \pcc, one cannot currently rule out the possibility that an order-one fraction of high-DM FRBs are at $z \sim 0.4$.

 The number of direct host associations is rapidly growing, and we predict that direct associations will soon find high-DM FRBs with $z \sim 0.4$.
-However, we note that most direct associations to date are repeating FRBs, whereas most CHIME/FRB sources are non-repeating, and there is no guarantee that repeaters and non-repeaters have the same properties.
-Furthermore, direct assocations to date have had lower DM (on average) than the CHIME/FRB sample, presumably due to telescope-dependent selection biases.
+However, we note that most direct associations to date have been discovered by ASKAP at lower DM (on average) than the CHIME/FRB sample.

 We briefly explore mechanisms for producing host DMs $\gtrsim 400$ \pcc, and show that contributions from gas in large halos provide a plausible mechanism.
-Quantitatively, we find that for FRBs near the centers ($r \lesssim 100$ kpc) of large ($M \sim 10^{14} M_\odot$) halos, the host halo DM can be $\gtrsim 400$ \pcc (Figure~\ref{fig:Dhh}), at least in one widely-used ICM model \citep{Prochaska:2019ab}.
+Quantitatively, we find that for FRBs near the centers ($r \lesssim 100$ kpc) of large ($M \sim 10^{14} M_\odot$) halos the host halo DM can be $\gtrsim 400$ \pcc\ (Figure~\ref{fig:Dhh}), at least in one widely used ICM model \citep{Prochaska:2019ab}.
 FRBs in such halos will strongly correlate with galaxies, since bright survey galaxies are often found in large halos.
 We show that line-of-sight propagation effects are unlikely to be a significant source of bias (\S\ref{ssec:propagation_effects}).